1 The history and examination

 1-28 What is the most important component of the examination?

 All components are important.
 However, it is particularly important to look and see.
 Inspection is the best means of telling whether a child is well or sick.
 It also helps to decide whether a child is anxious, frightened or embarrassed.
 Many diagnoses can be made by careful inspection alone.
 As children often cannot tell you how they are feeling, you need to obtain this information by observing them.

 Many diagnoses can be made by careful inspection.

 1-29 Where should the examination be done?

 If possible, an infant should always be examined with one or both parents present.
 Infants under a few months are usually examined on the couch or bed.
-Examining a small child of 3 to 36 months is often easier if the mother holds the infant sitting on her lap.
-This is particularly important when examining the throat and ears when the mother may have to sit the child upright on her lap, looking away from her, while she holds the child’s head firmly against her chest.
+Examining a small child of 3 to 36 months is often easier if the parent or caregiver holds the infant sitting on her lap.
+This is particularly important when examining the throat and ears when the parent or caregiver may have to sit the child upright on their lap, looking away from them, while holding the child’s head firmly against their chest.

-Older children may not like lying down and can be examined while standing in front of the mother, depending on the child’s wishes.
+Older children may not like lying down and can be examined while standing, depending on the child’s wishes.
 Always be gentle and friendly.
 Never rush or move suddenly.

 1-30 Should the child be undressed for the examination?